-- 1. Established or improved upon existing tribal consultation for the nominee installation, or by individuals for a specific installation. - 2.
-Worked with relevant tribes to ensure protection of sacred sites. - 3.
-Established or maintained appropriate access agreements with relevant tribes for access to sites on installation(s) with religious or cultural significance to said tribe(s). - 4.
+- 1. Establishing or improving upon existing tribal consultation for the nominee installation, or by individuals for a specific installation. - 2.
+Working with relevant tribes to ensure protection of sacred sites. - 3.
+Establishing or maintaining appropriate access agreements with relevant tribes for access to sites on installation(s) with religious or cultural significance to said tribe(s). - 4.
 Inventory and repatriation efforts completed or in process for all sites/artifacts/items of religious cultural patrimony in accordance with the Native American Grave Protection and Repatriation Act (NAGPRA) associated with the nominated installation.